GChristensen/ubiquitywe/README.md

  and continued on Google Chrome ([UbiChr](https://github.com/rostok/ubichr)).
 But they lacked the natural language parser which gave Ubiquity all its superpowers.
 So, I have taken UbiChr,
-NL-parser from the latest Ubiquity, combined them, added bells and whistles, and the fully functional new Ubiquity went back to Firefox.
+NL-parser from the Ubiquity by satyr, combined them, added bells and whistles, and the fully functional new Ubiquity went back to Firefox.
 This means that it is now possible to port any "legacy" commands (that are still compatible with WebExtension APIs) to Firefox Quantum with minimal changes.

 #### Source code